buxtonpaul/pylight-fuse/README.md

 Configuration

-For the MiLight case we have bridges and each bridge may have n zones where zone 0 is a special zone which Refers to all zones on that bridge.
+For the MiLight case we have bridges and each bridge may have n zones where zone 0 is a special zone which Refers to all zones on that bridge for that light type.

 Configuration can be done as